-Sam is a Solicitor at Laura Devine Immigration and has focused exclusively on UK immigration and nationality law since 2012.
+Sam is a Senior Solicitor at Laura Devine Immigration and has focused exclusively on UK immigration and nationality law since 2012.

 At Laura Devine Immigration, Sam advises both corporate and private clients on a wide range of personal and business immigration and nationality matters.